riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 ## everai app update
 Update an app from manifest file or an App object in `app.py`.

-`--from-file` indicates a manifest file for update app, otherwise, everai command line tools find App in `app.py`.
+`--from-file` indicates a manifest file for update app, otherwise, everai command line tool finds App in `app.py`.

 This operation may be trigger the worker rollout, if image, command ... changed.